Across the Universe (film)

 Across the Universe premiered at the Toronto International Film Festival on September 14, 2007, and was theatrically released in the United States on October 12 by Columbia Pictures.
-The film received mixed reviews from critics, with many praising the visuals, cast and singing performances, though criticized the plot and direction.
+The film received mixed reviews from critics, with many praising the visuals, cast, and singing performances, though criticizing the plot and direction.
 The film was a major box-office bomb, failing to earn even half of its total production budget at the box office.
-The film received a Golden Globe nomination for Best Motion Picture – Musical or Comedy and an Oscar nomination for Best Costume Design.
+However, the film received a Golden Globe nomination for Best Motion Picture – Musical or Comedy and an Oscar nomination for Best Costume Design.
 Two members of the supporting cast, Carol Woods and Timothy T. Mitchum, performed as part of a special Beatles tribute at the 50th Grammy Awards.

 Plot

-Set in the 1960s.
-Jude Feeney, a shipyard worker in Liverpool, heads to the US to find his G.I. father who conceived him during World War II, whom he has never met.
+In the 1960s, Jude Feeney, a young shipyard worker in Liverpool, heads to the US to find his G.I. father who conceived him during World War II, whom he has never met.
 He promises his girlfriend Molly he will stay in touch while he is away.

 Meanwhile, in New Jersey, Lucy Carrigan worries about her boyfriend Daniel, who is headed for service in the Vietnam War.
-In Dayton, Ohio, cheerleader Prudence pines for a fellow female cheerleader, and then drops out of school in shame.
+In Dayton, Ohio, cheerleader Prudence pines for a fellow female cheerleader and then drops out of school in shame.

-Jude meets his father Wes, a janitor at Princeton University, but does not particularly bond with him.
-While on campus, he meets and befriends slacker student Max, who brings him home for Thanksgiving He introduces Jude to his family, including Lucy, his younger sister.
+Jude meets his father Wes, a janitor at Princeton University.
+Jude does not particularly bond with him as Jude just wanted to tell him that he exists.
+But Wes assures him he would have been there for him if he had known about him.
+While on campus, he meets and befriends slacker student Max, who brings him home for Thanksgiving.
+He introduces Jude to his family, including Lucy, his younger sister.

 Max drops out of college; he and Jude move into a bohemian enclave in Greenwich Village run by a singer, Sadie.
-Jude becomes a freelance artist and Max a cab driver.
-Daniel is killed in Vietnam and Lucy attends his funeral.
+Jude becomes a freelance artist, and Max is a cab driver.
+Daniel is killed in Vietnam, and Lucy attends his funeral.
 In Detroit, a young African-American boy is killed in the 1967 riot.
 His adult brother Jo-Jo, a guitarist, moves to New York for a change of scenery and auditions for Sadie's band.
-They are soon joined by Prudence who had hitchhiked there.
+They are soon joined by Prudence, who had hitchhiked there.